ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R2]**

-All components of a L2 Transaction Fee MUST NOT be less than zero.
+All components of an L2 Transaction Fee MUST NOT be less than zero.

 [[R2]](#r2) Testability: Mathematical equality or inequality equations can be expressed as testable conditions.
 A passing test condition is that each individual element of a transaction fee is equal to or larger than zero.
 A failing test condition is that one or more transaction fee elements is less than zero.